-The Master of Arts in Public History provides training in the research methods and practical skills needed for work in archives, museums, historic preservation, and other areas of public history.
-The program stresses preparation in digital skills in each part of the curriculum.
-The MA degree has three components: a core segment with internship and thesis, a traditional history segment, and an applied segment.
-Professionals in the field teach the applied courses.
-In each segment students combine theoretical knowledge and historical analysis with practical projects.
+The Master of Arts in public history provides training in research methods and practical skills needed for careers in archives, museums, historic preservation, and other areas of public history.
+The program stresses digital skills throughout the curriculum.
+The M.A. has three components: a core segment with internship and thesis, a traditional history segment, and an applied segment.
+In each segment, students combine theoretical knowledge and historical analysis with practical projects.

-Current students are working as Graduate Assistants at the Clinton Presidential Library, the Center for Arkansas History and Culture, the Historic Arkansas Museum, the Butler Center for Arkansas History and Culture (part of the Central Arkansas Library System), and the Historic Preservation Program of the Department of Arkansas Heritage.
+Current students are working as graduate assistants at the Clinton Presidential Library, the Center for Arkansas History and Culture, the Historic Arkansas Museum, the Butler Center for Arkansas History and Culture, and the Historic Preservation Program of the Department of Arkansas Heritage.

-- Baccalaureate degree from an accredited institution with a cumulative grade point average of at least 2.75 (4.0 scale) or 3.0 in the last 60 hours.
+- Baccalaureate degree from an accredited institution with a cumulative GPA of at least 2.75 (4.0 scale) or 3.0 in the last 60 hours.

 - At least 15 undergraduate history hours with a grade average of 3.25 or above in all history classes (or the completion of specific preparatory classes).

-- Graduate Record Examination scores of at least 152 on the verbal section and at least 142 on the quantitative section, or scores of at least 152 on the verbal section and 3.5 on the writing section.
+- GRE scores of at least 152 on the verbal section and at least 142 on the quantitative section, or scores of at least 152 on the verbal section and 3.5 on the writing section.

 - Writing sample: Preferably an academic paper of approximately 2,500 words.
 The writing sample must include a title page with the following information: applicant’s name, original date of submission, and a brief explanation (2-3 sentences) of why you chose to submit the essay.